-on the deminion to interopolitan boundaries according to Oxford Economics, London's Population data is based on the UK Office of National Statistics data.
+Table page 15: London: Population data is based on the definition of Metropolitan boundaries according to Oxford Economics, London's Population data is based on the UK Office of National Statistics data.
 London completions data is based on private schemes of 20+ units and relates to all residential completions.
-Paris: Transactions relate to resale apartments only.
-New York: Transaction data relates to co-ops and condominiums.
+Paris: Transactions relate to resale apartments only, New York: Transaction data relates to co-ops and condominiums.
 Moscow: Transactions relates to all new and resale properties.
-Vienna: Transactions relates to sold condominiums only.
-Melbourne: Construction data is based on new apartments completed in 2017.
-'Sold Condos' relates to new and established apartment sales in 2017.
-Singapore: 'Sold condominiums' includes condominium and apartment
+Vienna: Transactions relates to sold condominiums only, Melbourne: Construction data is based on new apartments completed in 2017, Sold Condos' relates to new and established apartment sales in 2017.
+Singapore: 'Sold condominium's loudes condominium and apartment sales, data as of 25 June 2018.
+The ownership rate is based on property owned with and without a mortgage.
+Hamburg: Population size 2016.
+Prime price segment 2017.
+Prime prices on page 15: exchange rate as at 29 June 2018.

-Sources: Knight Frank Research, Douglas Eliman, Oxford Economics, Molior, Experian, INSEE, CGEDD, INE, Spanish Ministry of Development, Property Monitor, City of New York, TurkStat, General Directorate of Land Registry and Cadastre (GDLRC), Singapore Urban Redevelopment Authority (URA) and Singstat, Gutachterauschuss für Grundstückswerte Berlin, Amt für Statistik Berlin-Brandenburg.
+Sources: Knight Frank Research, Douglas Elliman, Oxford Economics, Molior, Experian, INSEC, GGEDD, INE, Spanish Ministry of Development, Property Monitor, City of New York, TurkStat, General Directorate of Land Registry and Cadastre (GDLRC), Singapore Urban Redevelopment Authority (URA) and Singstat, Gutachterauschuss für Grundstückswerte Berlin, Amt für Statistik Berlin-Brandenburg.